First DUI Offense

 First-Time DUI Penalties

-- General Impairment: A person is generally impaired when their BAC falls between .08 and .09 percent; disciplinary actions include jail sentences of up to six months and fines of up to $300.
+- General Impairment: This applies when a person’s BAC is between .08 and .09 percent.
+Consequences may include potential jail sentences of up to six months and fines of up to $300.

-- High BAC: “High BAC” is the term used to describe a blood alcohol content that is .10 to .159 percent; penalties include two days to six months in prison, a suspended license for 12 months, and fines of $500 to $5,000.
+- High BAC: Referred to as “High BAC,” this applies when a person’s BAC ranges from .10 to .159 percent.
+Penalties for this offense may include imprisonment for two days to six months, a suspended license for 12 months, and fines ranging from $500 to $5,000.

-- Highest BAC: The term law enforcement uses to describe a BAC of .016 percent or higher; penance includes a period of imprisonment of 72 hours to six months, 12-months of license suspension, and fines ranging from $1,000 to $5,000.
+- Highest BAC: This term is used when a person’s BAC is .16 percent or higher.
+Penalties for this offense may include imprisonment for 72 hours to six months, a 12-month license suspension, and fines ranging from $1,000 to $5,000.

-For a first-time offense, if the DUI charge is classified as a General Impairment charge, there will be no mandatory incarceration or suspension of driver’s license.
-But, that person may be required to attend Alcohol Highway Safety School, be on probation for as long as six months, and pay up to $300 in fines.
-Recent changes to the law require an ignition interlock device be installed on the vehicles of some first-time DUI offenders for a period of time following a conviction.
+For a first-time offense classified as General Impairment, there is no mandatory incarceration or license suspension.
+However, the individual may be required to attend Alcohol Highway Safety School, be on probation for up to six months, and pay fines of up to $300.
+Recent changes in the law also require the installation of an ignition interlock device for some first-time DUI offenders following a conviction.

-An ignition interlock device is a device that is attached to the ignition system of a person’s car.
-The driver is required to blow into the device.
-If the system detects too much alcohol on the person’s breath, the vehicle will not start.
-If the person’s BAC is below the legal limit, the ignition will turn over and start the engine.
-One of the purposes of this device is to allow those convicted of DUI to retain their driving privileges, which for many means retaining their employment.
+An ignition interlock device is similar to a breathalyzer and is attached to a person’s car ignition system.
+The driver must blow into the device, and if it detects alcohol above the legal limit, the vehicle will not start.
+If the person’s BAC is below the legal limit, the ignition will start the engine.
+One of the primary purposes of this device is to allow those convicted of DUI to retain their driving privileges, which often means keeping their employment intact.

 Are There Alternatives to Conviction in a First-Time DUI Case?